 Bard settled many of the cases in the Rhode Island MDL in 2011.7 However, thousands of lawsuits remain in that case.

-As of August, 2019, there were an additional 2,503 hernia mesh lawsuits pending in federal court in the Southern District of Ohio.8 They are all being heard by Chief Judge Edmund A. Sargus.
+There are more than 14,000 hernia mesh lawsuits pending in federal court in the Southern District of Ohio.
+They are all being heard by Chief Judge Edmund A. Sargus.
 The first MDL bellwether trial was a victory for Bard, but the second bellwether trial was a victory for the plaintiff.
 More trials are coming up.8

 7. Who is Bard/Davol?